Initial Upper Paleolithic

 Main Initial Upper Paleolithic human remains and stone assemblage sites.

 The Initial Upper Paleolithic (also IUP, c.
-50,000–40,000 BP) covers the first stage of the Upper Paleolithic, during which modern human populations expanded throughout Eurasia.
+50,000–40,000 BP) covers the first stage of the Upper Paleolithic, during which modern human populations expanded throughout Eurasia following the initial migration out of Africa.

-Technology, art and distribution
+Technology, art, and distribution

 The Initial Upper Paleolithic period is characterized by a broadly shared material culture and tools associated with an early modern human dispersal >45kya.
 These IUP tools are characterized by a combination of elements of the Levallois technique (faceted platforms, hard hammer percussion, flat-faced cores).
 There are broadly two major IUP-affiliated types: 'microlithic blades' (or microblades) and 'core & flakes' (or CAF assemblages).
 While most archaeologists agree on the existence of a shared set of traits, it remains unclear how much those can be related to a single demic diffusion event, or be explained by cultural transmission or convergence.